 The morning of the run came and I slept in.
 Sorry, correction.
 I was awake but then the baby needed fed, so I fed him but fell asleep because I’m shit at early morning parenting and breastfeeding makes me sleepy.
 I was forced to pull myself together and ended up with mismatched socks.
 I did remember to put a bra on and fixed my eyeliner so it wasn’t a complete shambles.
 But I should have known that the socks were a sign of things to come.
 Why did I think it would be a good idea to run 10k after no exercise in months and just having a baby?
 Anyhow, shortly after 9am on this windy Sunday morning, I found myself at Decathalon in Holywood.
 Helen, Corey and Ellen were waiting for me inside the store.
 We took a few photos (which you can see over on Twitter and Instagram, or this Twitter or this Twitter, and this Instagram, or this Instagram).

 Start of the race and 1k

 Myself and Helen moved to the back so that we wouldn’t get squashed when everyone took off.
 Helen knew that my fitness was completely pants at the moment so she said we would take it easy.
 We hadn’t even hit the first 1k and we were at the back of the pack.
-Corey and Ellen took off looking like two gazelle while I dandered at the back like a lost bloody sheep.
+Corey and Ellen took off looking like two gazelle while I rolled along at the back like a battered haggis.

 The first marker came around quickly but the second seemed to drag in.
 I was tired already.
 Helen decided to change how we were going to run.
 It was decided that we would run one minute and walk one minute.
 Mainly because I suck.